The systems you are part of are unsustainable.

 If funding, policy and delivery are evidence-based, they can only ever respond to existing evidence.
 Systems must therefore be designed that either accelerate the availability of data to decision makers, or that put decision making in the hands of people with direct access to the data.
 This has implications for systems leadership and system change – a topic for next time!

-All content other than the top illustration is © Wren and Greyhound Limited, proudly licensed under the Creative Commons Attribution, Non-Commercial, No Derivatives 4.0 International Licence.
+All content © Wren and Greyhound Limited, proudly licensed under the Creative Commons Attribution, Non-Commercial, No Derivatives 4.0 International Licence.